ibm-cloud-docs/activity-tracker/adoption.md

 There are 2 types of data that you should consider archiving:
 * Log data

-    By default, archiving of log data is not enabled for any logging instance.
+    By default, archiving of log data is not enabled for any auditing instance.

     When you enable archiving of your log data, you are responsible for checking that your archived files are not corrupted, and for the maintenance of your archived files.
     {: note}